 Family and community involvement is required to meet the goals of the Student Wellness Policy; Life Source cannot do it alone.
 Parents are encouraged to assist the school in modeling and promoting good health, proper nutrition, and physical fitness.
 In order to accomplish this, the school administration disseminates health information to parents/guardians through school newsletters, handouts, parent/guardian meetings, the school website, and other communications.
 The communication will include, but not be limited to, the packing of healthy lunches and snacks, lists of healthy foods (Attachment E) that meet the school's nutrition standards, education opportunities, education initiatives, and ideas for healthy celebrations and fundraising activities.
-Life Source also provides information about physical education and school based opportunities, as well as community-based physical activity and nutrition learning opportunities, such as:
+Life Source also provides information about physical education and school based opportunities, such as: